The Fight Between Carnival and Lent: Left side

 Across the street, another group of dramatists performs The Catch of the Wild Man.
 Above Carnival, a woman bakes waffles.
-A procession of lepers, led by a piper.
+A procession of lepers, led by a bagpiper, winds past.

 Right side

 Just inside the church a veiled statue is visible.
 It was customary in Roman Catholic churches to cover artwork from Passion Sunday to Easter.
 Outside, a man sits at a table with a relic that the pious can pay to touch.
 A woman at a stall sells votive offerings.
 A man and a woman pray kneeling against the wall of the church.

 From a side door of the church, the poorer faithful emerge: some have brought their own seating, which they carry.
 The wealthier citizens, who have been allowed to sit on a bench in the church, leave the church by the main entrance; one gentleman is accompanied by a servant who carries his own folding chair.
 Some women in black cloaks carry boxwood branches, a custom associated with Palm Sunday.
 The wealthy have been reminded of their obligation to charity by the Lenten sermon, so they give alms to the numerous beggars.

 Unlike the group of beggars on the left, who have no audience, the beggars on the right receive the full attention of the churchgoers.
 Behind the man who is missing both feet and a forearm, a woman is wearing pilgrim insignia, but in the basket on her back is a monkey, which indicates feigning.

 Technologies such as X-rays have revealed changes to Bruegel's work by an unknown hand.
 A bloated corpse, partially covered by a white shroud, has been hidden.
 In the original, the wheeled container with wheels, to the right of the fish stall, contains a human figure.
 These figures are also visible in copies made in Bruegel's time.

 The background is dominated by people working, primarily with food: women preparing Lenten fish, men carrying wine from the inn and a woman making waffles.
 At the very back of the picture, other festivities are going on with a bonfire, dancing figures and beggars spread across the whole scene.